Valladolid Cathedral

-The Cathedral of Our Lady of the Holy Assumption (Catedral de Nuestra Señora de la Asunción), better known as Valladolid Cathedral, is a Roman Catholic church in Valladolid, Spain.
+The Cathedral of Our Lady of the Holy Assumption (Catedral de Nuestra Señora de la Asunción), better known as Valladolid Cathedral, is a Catholic church in Valladolid, Spain.
 The main layout was designed by Juan de Herrera in a Renaissance-style.

 The original design for this cathedral would have created a church which would have been the largest cathedral in Europe.
 Initially planned as the cathedral for the capital city of Spain, ultimately only 40-45% of the intended project was completed, due to lack of resources after the court moved towards Madrid, and the expenses caused by the difficult foundations of the building, which was located in an area with a large gap in the field.

 History

 The structure has its origins in a late Gothic collegiate church, which began in the late 15th century.
 Before temporarily becoming capital of a united Spain, Valladolid was not a bishopric, and thus it lacked a cathedral.
 However, with the newly established episcopal see in the 16th century, the Town Council decided to build a larger, modern cathedral in Renaissance-style, befitting the city's new status.

 The cathedral that was planned would have been immense.
 When construction started, Valladolid was the de facto capital of Spain, home to King Philip II and his court.
 However, for strategic and geopolitical reasons, by the 1560s the capital was moved to Madrid and construction funds were severely trimmed.
 The cathedral was not finished according to Herrera's design, and it was further modified during the 17th and 18th centuries, for example with the addition of a work by Churriguera to the top of the principal façade.